Skip to content

 Overview

-Chinese Skullcap (Scutellaria baicalensis) is a revered herb in Traditional Chinese Medicine (TCM), celebrated for its potent antioxidant, anti-inflammatory, and calming properties.
-With a rich concentration of bioactive compounds like baicalin, baicalein, and wogonin, it supports cognitive health, promotes relaxation, and helps maintain a healthy inflammatory response.
+Chinese Skullcap (Scutellaria baicalensis) is a revered adaptogenic herb in Traditional Chinese Medicine (TCM), prized for its powerful antioxidant, anti-inflammatory, and calming properties.
+Rich in active compounds like baicalin, baicalein, and wogonin, it supports cognitive function, promotes relaxation, and reinforces the body’s natural inflammatory response.

 Other Common Names